Curriculum Vitae

 Vice President, Biology Organization of Graduate Students

 I assist other BOGS reps in achieving their goals (social events, annual conference, financial, etc.) and act as a liasion to the Committee of the Whole in Biology with President Loay Jabre.
-Major accomplishments this year include (1) successfully creating graduate pay reform, to minimize errors in graduate stipend pay, and (2) pushing to increase minimum stipends by $3500, with a minimum yearly annual increase of 3% (pending).
-Going forward we also aim to create a transparency policy regarding graduate stipends.
+Major accomplishments this year include (1) successfully creating graduate pay reform, to minimize errors in graduate stipend pay, and (2) pushing to increase minimum stipends by $4000.

 January 2020 - May 2020